By Chanté Eliaszadeh | October 8, 2025

 Registration Exemption Strategies: Regulation D, S, and A+ Compared

-Once you've determined your token is a security, you must either register the offering or qualify for an exemption.
-Registration is rarely practical for startups (costs exceed $1 million and take 6-12 months), so most projects rely on exemptions.
+Once you’ve determined your token is a security, you must either register the offering or qualify for an exemption.
+Registration is rarely practical for startups---practitioners typically estimate full registration costs exceeding $1 million and timelines of 6-12 months---so most projects rely on exemptions.

 Regulation D: Private Placements to Accredited Investors